psychemedia/middle-english-romances/sir-orfeo.md

 gete thou worft with ous y born.

 When king Orfeo herd this cas,
-O we ! quath he, allas ! allas !
+O we! quath he, allas! allas!
 Leuer me were to lete mi liif,
 Than thus to lefe the quen mi wiif,
 He afked confeyl at ich man,